Support DownloadHelper development

 If you like DownloadHelper and use it a lot, please consider giving a little something to support further development of Downloadhelper.

-Alternatively, you can purchase a license for the conversion feature.
+Alternatively, you can get a Premium license for unrestricted usage.

 Why we do not support PayPal anymore